 Two other popular designs are back-to-back workstations and a U-shaped design.
 One benefit of a back-to-back layout is that these stations center panels, power access, and cable management, so they are a cost efficient design.
 The U-Shaped layout can maximize room space.

 Interior Concepts has over twenty years of experiencing designing space-efficient workstations that smoothly integrate technology for the greatest number of students.
 IT departments also appreciate the Chase™ Wire Management System because of its ability to help simplify equipment connections and hide wires and cables.
-If you are designing a computer lab, contact Interior Concepts for a free, no-obligation quote.
+If you are designing a computer lab and need the right computer lab furniture, contact Interior Concepts for a free, no-obligation quote.